 You might be surprised to learn that child development was once a topic of little concern.
 For much of human history, children were simply viewed as miniature versions of adults.
 It was not until after the Industrial Revolution that researchers began to recognize and investigate childhood as a unique, distinct, and important period of life.

 Perhaps not surprisingly, some of the major theories of development center on the development that occurs during childhood.
 This is, after all, the time when developmental changes occur most rapidly.

 Early investigations into child development began during the late 1800s with the work of naturalist Charles Darwin and physiologist Wilhelm Preyer.
 It was not until the 20th century with the work of famed psychologist Jean Piaget that concentrated research into child development theories began in earnest.
 Other researchers who contributed a great deal of research during this period included Jean Bowlby, Lev Vygotsky, and Erik Erikson.

 Like other areas of psychology, the goals of developmental psychology are not only to describe how development occurs but also to explain, predict, and even control the course of development.
 By better understanding the many influences that contribute to normative development, psychologists can recommend strategies, approaches, and interventions that lead to better outcomes and healthier, happier children.

+Developmental psychology seeks to understand both normal and abnormal development.
 In order to describe development, researchers must note both the normative patterns occur (i.e. how most kids develop) as well as individual differences that may take place (i.e. variations that may occur).

 Explaining development often involves determining how much of an effect that nature and nurture have.
 The nature versus nurture debate is a classic question in psychology that centers on whether genetics or environment plays a greater role in different aspects of human development and behavior.